beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

 ## Check for Out Of Energy

-Note that the total energy in the Enterprise is the energy level plus the shield energy level.
+Note that the total energy in the Enterprise is the main energy level plus the shield energy level.
 (Energy can be moved from main energy to shields and back).

-If the Enterprise's total energy (shields + energy) is `10` or lower, the Enterprise is out of power.
+If the Enterprise's total energy (shields + main) is `10` or lower, the Enterprise is out of power.

-If the total energy is greater than `10`, but the energy alone is `10` or lower AND shield control is damaged, the Enterprise is out of power.
+If the total energy is greater than `10`, but the main energy alone is `10` or lower AND shield control is damaged, the Enterprise is out of power.

 If the Enterprise is out of power, print a message (below), then jump to [Game Over (intact)](#game-over).
 Note that a blank line is printed